How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Prior specifications

 \citet{Richardson+Green:1997} propose to use $\sigma^{-2}_k \sim \mathcal{G}(c_0, C_0)$ with a hierarchical prior on $C_0$, but also assess differences in results for a fixed and a random $C_0$.
 As we are interested in assessing the impact of different prior specifications, we only consider the case of fixed values for $C_0$.
 Following \citet{Escobar+West:1995}, \citet{Phillips+Smith:1996} and \citet{Richardson+Green:1997}, we use $c_0 = 2$.
 We consider $C_0 \in \{0.5, 1, 5, 12.5\}$, where $C_0 = 0.5$ is used in \citet{Phillips+Smith:1996}, $C_0 = 1$ in \citet{Escobar+West:1995}, and $C_0 = 12.5$ corresponds to the mean value considered for the random $C_0$ in \citet{Richardson+Green:1997}.

-Figure~\ref{fig:prior4sd} visualizes the prior distributions for the component variances considered together with a histogram of the Galaxy data set.
+Figure~\ref{fig:prior4sd} visualizes these prior distributions for the component variances together with a histogram of the Galaxy data set.
 The priors induced for $4\sigma_k$ are visualized.
 These values correspond to the length of the 95\% prediction interval for a single component and might be thus seen as representing the volume considered for the components and hence reflect the prototypical shape imposed for the clusters.
 Clearly $C_0 = 0.5$ or $C_0 = 1$ induce prior standard deviations which allow to include components able to capture the extreme observations in data clusters of their own, whereas $C_0 = 12.5$ suggests to approximate the data with overlapping component distributions.
-Smaller $C_0$ values induce a more fine-grained density approximation, whereas larger $C_0$ values lead to a coarser density approximation and hence we expect the number of estimated data clusters to decrease for increasing $C_0$.
+Small values of $C_0$ induce a fine-grained density approximation, whereas large values of $C_0$ lead to a coarse density approximation and hence we expect the number of estimated data clusters to decrease for increasing $C_0$.